-Figure 7 Oligomeric proanthocyanidin and polymeric proanthocyanidin
+FIGURE 7.
+Oligomeric proanthocyanidin and polymeric proanthocyanidin isolated from G. ulmifolia

 Zingiber officinale (Jahe)

 Zingiber officinale or called jahe in Java, is known as seasoning.
 Traditionally, it also used as a carminative and stimulant, to increase appetite, treat the digestive tract disorder such as nausea and vomit, to treat common cold, cough, diarrhea, malaria, fever and arthritis.
-Some scientific research have proven that it has some pharmacological activity such as immunomodulator and antimicrobial [41], in vitro antihelmint [42], anti-nausea and vomiting [43], antioxidant [44], and anticancer [45].
+Some scientific research have proven that it has some pharmacological activity such as immunomodulator and antimicrobial,40 in vitro antihelminth,41 antinausea and vomiting,42 antioxidant,43 and anticancer.44

-Research on the content of active compounds of Z. officinale showed that it contains some chemical compounds from various groups such as paradol, dihydroparadol, gingerol, acetyl gingerol derivatives, shogaol, 3-dihydroshogaol, gingerdiol, mono-and diacetyl gingerdiol derivatives, 1-dehydrogingerdione, diarylheptanoide and metal ether derivatives [46].
-The chemical structure of some active compound of Z. officinale can be seen in Figure 8.
+Phytochemical studies of Z. officinale showed that it contains some chemical compounds from various groups such as paradol, dihydroparadol, gingerol, acetyl gingerol derivatives, shogaol, 3-dihydroshogaol, gingerdiol, mono-and diacetyl gingerdiol derivatives, 1-dehydrogingerdione, diarylheptanoide and metal ether derivatives.45 The chemical structure of some active compound of Z. officinale can be seen in FIGURE 8.
 Among some active compounds, gingerol is compound which is often used by researchers as a marker for extract standardization.